OpenGeoVis/PVGeo/docs/Getting-Started.md

 # A Brief Introduction to ParaView

-ParaView is an open-source platform that can visualize 2D, 3D, and 4D (time varying) datasets.
+ParaView is an open-source platform that can visualize 2D, 3D, and 4D (time-varying) datasets.
 ParaView can process multiple very large data sets in parallel then later collect the results to yield a responsive graphics environment with which a user can interact.
-The better the processor and graphics hardware the machine or machines hosting the software, the faster and better ParaView will run, however it can run quite well on a laptop with a standard graphics card such as a MacBook Pro.
+The better the processor and graphics hardware the machine or machines hosting the software, the faster and better ParaView will run.
+However, it can run quite well on a laptop with a standard graphics card such as a MacBook Pro.

 Since ParaView is an open source application, anyone can download the program and its source code for modifications.
 The easiest way to get started with ParaView is to download the compiled binary installers for your operating system from [here](https://www.paraview.org/download/).